 Research using psychedelic's to treat autism spectrum disorders is in its infancy.
 Nonetheless, a recent double-blind placebo-controlled pilot study found that MDMA-assisted therapy reduced social anxiety in autistic adults and these effects persisted for six months.
 With some companies in the psychedelic space focusing on autism spectrum disorders, it won't be long until new research emerges,

-- Autism specturm disorder (ASD) is a complex developmental condition that involves persistent challenges in social interaction, speech and non-verbal communication, and restircted/reptitive behaviours.
-About 1 in 160 children worldwide have ASD
+- Autism spectrum disorder (ASD) is a complex developmental condition that involves persistent challenges in social interaction, speech and non-verbal communication, and restricted/repetitive behaviours.
+About 1 in 160 children worldwide have ASD.

-- The exact causes remanin unknown and there is currently no one standard treatment for ASD.
+- The exact causes remain unknown and there is currently no one standard treatment for ASD.
 A range of therapies are often used based on the needs of the individual

 - Alicia Danforth and Charles Grob are leading the research into using psychedelics to treat ASD.
-While the clinical research is scarce, testimonals from members of Autisitc Psychedelic Community who use psychedelics are very positive
+While the clinical research is scarce, testimonials from members of the Autistic Psychedelic Community who use psychedelics are very positive

 What is autism spectrum disorder?